murchie85/CSHARP-PROJECTS/README.md

 Type `prop` to create a method/class definition.

-`
-Good Practice: When you try to use Go To Definition you will sometimes see an error saying, No definition found.
+**Definition**  Good Practice: When you try to use Go To Definition you will sometimes see an error saying, No definition found.
 This is because the C# extension does not know about the current project.
-Navigate to View | Command Palette, enter and select OmniSharp: Select Project, and then select the correct project that you want to work with.`
+Navigate to View | Command Palette, enter and select OmniSharp: Select Project, and then select the correct project that you want to work with.

 ## KEYS CONVENTION AND SYNTAX